 MESSAGE TO TEACHERS: While time constraints might not allow you to have students teach each other in the way presented above all the time, try to incorporate several such activities per semester.
 They would be the bigger projects, could be collaborative, are a lot of fun, and really supercharge student learning.
 And isn't this what this shindig is all about?

 Thanks for your time!
 I hope you find the infographic above useful.
 Please share it with other teachers, students, and parents.
-You can access all other Brain-Based Learning infographics I created by scrolling down my ED!Blog.
-I will feature more Brain-Based Learning teaching tools, metacognitive strategies, and posts on social-emotional learning in my future NEWSLETTERS, so please SIGN UP if you would like to receive tips that help students become better learners and you're looking to add more weapons of mass creation to your teaching arsenal :)
+I will feature more Brain-Based Learning teaching tools, metacognitive strategies, and posts on social-emotional learning in my future newsletters, so please SIGN UP if you would like to receive tips that help students become better learners and you're looking to add more weapons of mass creation to your teaching arsenal :)

 If you find the information in the infographic useful, consider buying "Crush School: Every Student's Guide To Killing It In The Classroom", which is a book I wrote to help students learn more efficiently and effectively using proven research based strategies.